PixarAnimationStudios/OpenUSD-proposals/proposals/semantic_schema/README.md

     │   └── handle
     └── seat
 ```
-Querying the semantic hierarchy should return an appended list/set of parents
+Querying the semantic hierarchy should should return a uniquified list(Set) of labels, where ordering is determined by ancestral distance from the prim being queried, and the first time a label is encountered in the ancestors-walk determines its position in the list.

 example results:
 ```